instructor-ai/instructor/docs/prompting/thought_generation/chain_of_thought_few_shot/prompt_mining.md

     for prompt in generated_prompts:
         print(prompt)
         """
+        You are an expert system specializing in user review sentiment analysis.
+Here are a few examples to guide you: 1.
+It was an exceptional experience!
+I will definitely recommend it to all my friends // Positive 2.
+I think it was a mediocre evening.
+There wasn't anything outstanding or particularly bad for me // Negative 3.
+I am horrified by the condition of things in this new restaurant // Negative Sentence: It was an amazing experience!
+        """
+        """
-        You are a specialist system skilled in user review sentiment analysis.
+        You are an expert system that excels in User Review Sentiment Analysis.

-        Here are some examples for your reference:
+        Here are some reference examples:

-        1. I had an absolutely fantastic experience!
-I will definitely recommend it to all my friends // Positive
+        1. I had an amazing experience!
+I will definitely recommend it to all my friends.
+        // Positive
-        2. I think the night was just okay.
-I don't believe there was anything particularly outstanding or objectionable // Neutral
+        2. I think it was an average evening.
+I don’t believe there was anything remarkable or unpleasant about it for me.
+        // Negative
-        3. I am terrified by the condition of this new restaurant // Negative
+        3. I am horrified by the situation at this new restaurant.
+        // Negative

-        Sentence: This was an amazing experience!
+        Sentence: This was a fantastic experience!
         """
         """
         You are an expert system skilled in conducting user